Focus Up!

 I sought to invent a concept that solves this problem, and thus provides a healthier, more positive sense of achievement and a clearer mind, as user focus on one task that is the most important.

 An important part of the process was testing.
 During summer 2023, I developed and coded a working prototype version of the app, with functionality that could be tested by users for a month.
 The prototype was developed on Android Studio, meaning it was compatible with any Android device, ensuring I had a wide base of users testing the app.
-To ensure a diverse audience, testers from multiple countries were picked, with an overall age range of 10 - 46.
-After these users had tried to use the app regularly over a month-long period, they were given a survey to relay their thoughts on the concept.
+I assembled a diverse audience— testers from multiple countries, with an age range of 10 - 46 were selected.
+After these users used the app regularly over a month-long period, they were given an anonymous survey to record their feedback.

 From a fully-fledged concept and testing, the project has come a long way.
 It is still, however, in progress, as the process of development is ongoing.
-I have an eventual plan to release the app to the PlayStore, marking it as a free productivity tool.
+I have an eventual plan to release the app on Android, marking it as a free productivity tool.
 However, as I am working entirely alone, the project naturally takes a long course, especially when it comes to coding and developing.
+To keep up with any updates, be sure to follow my instagram @byzlamets .

 Back to Top